 I work in computational statistics, focussing on the computational and theoretical properties of estimators computed using numerical approximations, which is a lot of estimators.
-I am especially interested in mixed models and adaptive quadrature.
+Right now I am working on mixed models and adaptive quadrature.

 I supervise students in the Department of Statistics and Actuarial Science at the University of Waterloo.
 Here's how to join my group:

 Post-Doc: I may have a post-doc position opening soon.
 Check back for updates!

 Doctoral: do one of the following two things:

 Apply to the PhD program in our department.
 Say in your statement of purpose that you're interested in working with me.
 If your application passes the initial committee review, I will see it, and contact you if there is a suitable opportunity.

 Or, if you're already a master's student in our department, ask me to supervise your essay.
 Indicate as early as possible that you are interested in a PhD, so we make sure we're on the same page.
 This does not guarantee your admission, and likewise it does not commit you to working with me, however it is an excellent way to assess mutual fit, since we already know each other and have worked together a bit.
 Both my current students were admitted this way.

 Master's: apply to the masters program in our department.
 Once you have been admitted and started your classes, you can email me directly, saying you're interested in me supervising your research essay.
 We will meet and chat, and if it's a good fit, then we'll go ahead.
 Any time up to and including February is ok.
 I take no more than 3 students per year, so if you get on it early you may have better luck.